Feline Depression

 • Increased exercise releases serotonin with can help to improve the cat's mood.

 • Homeopathic treatments such as flower essences and herbal treatments can be used to help improve the cats mood as well.
-Grief and Pining formula in particular can help to improve depression due to emotional distress, sadness or loneliness.
+Epic Spray in particular can help to improve depression due to emotional distress, sadness or loneliness.

 •